Intenium: Alamandi

 Alamandi is a free-to-play multiplayer online game world targeted at core casual game consumers.

 The game allows users to travel between different locations while co-operatively solving different tasks in the online world and, at the same time, exploring it.
-Players can go to one of the mini-games and compete for treasures, customize their game characters and build their own home in the world of Alamandi.
+Players can go to one of the mini-games and compete for treasures, customize their game characters, and build their own homes in the world of Alamandi.
 Most recognized by players of the mini-games are Turtle (a match-3 game), bingo and yahtzee.

 Alamandi is characterized by numerous social networking elements and extensive interaction opportunities between the players.
 Playing in Alamandi is free.
-Business model is based on microtransactions (item-selling, game credits) and subscription (Memberships), which isn’t mandatory for the players.
+The business model is based on microtransactions (item-selling, game credits) and subscription (Memberships), which isn’t mandatory for the players.

 Bonga Online

 On November 17, 2011, INTENIUM launched the Open Beta version of this browser-based online game, Bonga Online.

-Bonga Online is the first browser online game in company’s portfolio.
-It was developed in their own development unit, INTENIUM Studio, in Kaliningrad.
-Gameplay was developed specifically for the female audience and is based on principle of Tamagotchi.
+Bonga Online is the first browser online game in the company’s portfolio.
+It was developed in their development unit, INTENIUM Studio, in Kaliningrad.
+Gameplay was developed specifically for the female audience and is based on the principle of Tamagotchi.

-In the middle of 2012, Bonga Online launched on Facebook and a number of other social networks.
+In the middle of 2012, Bonga Online launched on Facebook and several other social networks.

 In January 2013, Bonga Online was nominated for Best Casual Browser MMO of 2013 presented by Game Genetics.
 The MMO of the Year 2013 features a total of 20 categories across all platforms.
-As stated in voting rules, there are two titles awarded per category, one voted by the jurors and the other one by the audience.
+As stated in the voting rules, there are two titles awarded per category, one voted by the jurors and the other one by the audience.
 Counting more than half a million visitors and fifty thousand validated votes, last year's contest has been the biggest one so far.